Zoesgithub/MtBNN/README.md

     python main.py -t testdata/snp_train testdata/snp_test -n True -a 1 -k 2 -p ./Model/model.ckpt-0

+    if a==k, MtBNN_ALL will be calculated
+    if a<k, MtBNN_SINGLE will be calculated with *a*th task-specific feature if a==k+1, MtBNN_GENERIC will be calculted

+a==k is suggested.
 In the snp mode, the number of tasks and the index of task must be specified, i.e. the value of k (the number of tasks used in the training process) and the value of a (the index of the task which the snp data is related to) are needed.

 The output will be saved with a suffix of *MtBNN_snp_out*